-What is Tax-Loss Harvesting?
+What Is Tax-Loss Harvesting?

-Tax-loss harvesting is a method of selling an investment (in a non-qualified taxable account) with a loss and immediately purchasing a different security with similar (but not identical) exposure.
+Tax-loss harvesting involves selling an investment (in a non-qualified, taxable account) with a loss and immediately purchasing a different security with similar (but not identical) exposure.
 Tax-loss harvesting does not protect against loss and may not be suitable for your individual situation.
-The two key points are: